RoloEdits/scrapetoon/README.md

 <h1 style="text-align: center;">ScrapeToon</h1>

 A tool for scraping information from [Webtoons](https://www.webtoons.com/).
-Currently this is kept as generic as possible and focuses on the Daily Schedule page and any stories' home page.
+Currently, this is kept as generic as possible and focuses on the Daily Schedule page and any stories' home page.

 ## Functionality